-Vitamin C is a potent water soluble antioxidant.
-It is required for the collagen synthesis in the body.
-Collagen is one of the main structural protein inside the body required for maintaining the integrity of blood vessels, skin, organs, and bones.
-Regular consumption of foods rich in vitamin C helps the body protect from scurvy; develop resistance against infectious agents (boosts immunity) and scavenge harmful, pro-inflammatory free radicals from the body.
+Vitamin C is a potent water-soluble antioxidant.
+It is required for collagen synthesis in the body.
+Collagen is one of the main structural proteins maintaining the integrity of blood vessels, skin, organs, and bones.
+Regular consumption of foods rich in vitamin C helps the body protect from scurvy, develop resistance against infectious agents (boosts immunity), and scavenge harmful, pro-inflammatory free radicals from the human body.

-Additionally, this prized spice is also home for anti-oxidant flavonoids such as carotenes, lutein, zea xanthin and cryptoxanthin.
-Together, these antioxidants in cayenne help to protect the body from injurious effects of free radicals generated during stress, and disease conditions.
+Additionally, this prized spice is also home to antioxidant flavonoids such as carotenes, lutein, zeaxanthin, and cryptoxanthin.
+Together, these antioxidants in cayenne help to protect the body from the injurious effects of free radicals generated during stress, and disease conditions.

 Cayenne peppers have amazingly very high levels of vitamins and minerals.
 Just 100 g provides (in % of Recommended daily allowance):127% of vitamin-C (Ascorbic acid),

 Look for raw, fresh chilies featuring brilliant red color with healthy stem, wholesome and compact.
-Avoid the pods with spots or those spoiled tips and inflicted by molds.
+Avoid the pods with spots or those spoiled tips inflicted by molds.

 Once at home, they should be stored inside the refrigerator in a plastic bag where they will stay fresh for about a week.

-These formulations have been in use in the treatment of arthritic pain, post herpetic neuropathic pain, sore muscles, etc.
+These formulations have been in use in the treatment of arthritic pain, post-herpetic neuropathic pain, sore muscles, etc.

-Scientific studies on experimental mammals suggest that capsaicin has anti-bacterial, anti-carcinogenic, analgesic, and anti-diabetic properties.
+Scientific studies on experimental mammals suggest that capsaicin has antibacterial, anti-carcinogenic, analgesic, and anti-diabetic properties.

 Here are some serving tips:

-Cayenne, chopped and ground, is used as a condiment in the preparation of pepper sauce, soups, and curries and to marinate meat, fish and poultry.
+Cayenne, chopped and ground, is used as a condiment in the preparation of pepper sauce, soups, and curries and to marinate meat, fish, and poultry.

 Cayenne chilies, soaked in yogurt and salted, then dried under sunlight, are used as side snacks during dinner in South Indian states.

-They may aggravate existing gastro-esophageal reflux (GER) condition.
+They may aggravate existing gastroesophageal reflux (GER) condition.

-<<- Back to Spices from Cayenne pepper.
-Please visit here for impressive list of healthy herbs with complete illustrations of their nutrition facts, medicinal properties and health benefits.
+≻≻- Back to Spicesfrom Cayenne pepper.
+Visit here for impressive list of Spices with complete illustrations of their nutrition facts, medicinal properties and health benefits.

-<<- Back to Home page.
+≻≻- Back to Home page.